-Survey of Structural Systems and Building Infrastructure
+Survey of Structural Systems and Building Infrastructure 3 cl hrs, 3 cr

-3 cl hrs, 3 cr Emphasis is placed on the theoretical and practical application of structural design principles for new and existing steel and concrete structures.
+Emphasis is placed on the theoretical and practical application of structural design principles for new and existing steel and concrete structures.
 The behavior of these various materials under stress, and the proper selection of each, will be discussed.
 Conditions encountered during renovations and their solutions will be included.
 The appropriate integration of the mechanical systems (HVAC, plumbing and electrical) for each of these structural applications will be examined.

-Prerequisites: ARCH 2480, MAT 1375 and PHYS 1434
+Prerequisites: ARCH 2480, MAT 1375 or higher, PHYS 1434 or higher